-Bonus tip: If you really want to impress them, make content like them.
+Bonus tip: If you want to impress them, make content like them.
 At least, the content you produce centered on their product should reflect their branding.
 If they always have a beachy background or monochromatic color scheme when showcasing their products, you should too!
 It’ll be one more thing that elevates your collab pitch!

 Create a brand kit.

-In order to promote your brand to potential partners, you’ll need a brand kit.
+To promote your brand to potential partners, you’ll need a brand kit.
 A brand kit is a collection of assets like graphics, fonts, and images that inspire your content.
 In this case, it also includes a brief biography about you, analytics on your site or social channels, audience demographics, and examples of previous partnerships.
 You’ll need to include this with your collaboration pitch, so your potential partner can see if you’ll be the right fit.